astoreyai/ai_scientist/tutorials/02_literature_review/README.md

 2,"Meditation and Yoga for Stress...","...",2021,"Brown A",exclude,Non-RCT design; no diagnosed anxiety disorder; stress not anxiety outcome,,
 ```

-**✓ Checkpoint**: You should understand how to apply eligibility criteria systematically.
+**Checkpoint**: You should understand how to apply eligibility criteria systematically.

 ---